Bangor Cathedral: Architecture

 The building as seen today is the result of extensive work carried out under the supervision of George Gilbert Scott, starting in 1868.
 Scott's design originally called for a high central tower and spire, but this was never completed as cracks appeared which were thought to indicate subsidence of the foundations.
 The tower was therefore left as a low structure.
 In 1879 £11,000 was spent on the restoration of the nave, chapter house and central tower.
 Lord Penrhyn contributed £2,000.

 Features of interest

 The cathedral contains the "Mostyn Christ", a figure of the Pensive Christ carved in oak and thought to date from the late 15th century, depicting Christ prior to the crucifixion, seated on a rock and wearing the crown of thorns.

 In the grounds of the cathedral, the "Biblical Garden" is planted with an example of every plant mentioned in the Bible.

 The cathedral also contains a number of pieces of woodwork created by Robert Thompson, including 5 of his famous wooden mice.

+Clock

+In 1842 the Bishop of Bangor, Rt.
+Revd.
+Christopher Bethell presented the cathedral with a new clock by J. B. Joyce & Co of Whitchurch.
+The frame was 5 ft 6 in and the diameter of the main wheel was 18 in.
+It included a maintaining power to keep the clock running whilst it was being wound up.
+It was equipped with a half dead beat escapement acting on a pendulum of 13 ft length and a bob weight of 160 lb.